 Having this real-world experience is essential to learning in Jesse’s view, “especially for something like business writing where that’s really what it’s all about…Doing this gives [students] the chance to see how communication operates in the real world, and to see how what they’re doing will have an impact.”

 Jesse will be teaching this course again in the spring and will bring the success of this model to future classrooms and students.
-To find out how you can bring the success of experiential learning to your classroom, go to http://www.buffalo.edu/eln/faculty/funding.html to learn more or to apply for course infusion funding through the Experiential Learning Network!
+To find out how you can bring the success of experiential learning to your classroom, read more about Course Infusion funding and get support from the Experiential Learning Network!

 Written by Amanda Hellwig ‘19